-“The New School has a long history of engaging in and offering creative solutions to society’s most pressing issues,” says New School President David Van Zandt.
-“Climate change, the effects of which are already being felt by our most vulnerable populations, is one of the greatest challenges we are facing in the 21st Century.
+“The New School has a long history of engaging in and offering creative solutions to society’s most pressing issues,” New School President David Van Zandt says.
+“Climate change, the effects of which are already being felt by our most vulnerable populations, is one of the greatest challenges we we face in the 21 century.
 With our formidable talents in design and the social sciences, this new plan sets the course for our leadership in the field.”

-The plan, which was sparked by New School students, faculty and alumni on The New School’s Paris and New York City campuses, includes an expansion of the already diverse catalogue of curriculum options for students on the environment and climate justice.
-At its heart is the Tishman Environment and Design Center, a facility that will foster the integration of design strategies and creative social and ecological approaches to environmental issues.
+Sparked by New School students, faculty and alumni on The New School’s Paris and New York City campuses, the plan includes an expansion of the already diverse catalogue of curriculum options for university students on the environment and climate justice.
+At its heart is the recently launched Tishman Environment and Design Center, a facility that will foster the integration of design strategies and creative social and ecological approaches to environmental issues.

 The campaign for fossil fuel divestment was hatched in 2013, when the University Student Senate presented several resolutions to The New School’s Board of Trustees in support of divestment.
-Since that time, student in collaborations with university leadership have been raising awareness on the issue through a series of public events across The New School campus.
+Since then, students in collaborations with university leadership have been raising awareness on the issue through a series of public events across campus.